HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Core security credentials
-The security credentials defined in the `security` section of the helm values are necessary to pass the user credentials to the IBM Websphere Application Server and HCL Digital Experience Core startup scripts.
+The security credentials defined in the `security` section of the Helm values are necessary to pass the user credentials to the IBM Websphere Application Server and HCL Digital Experience Core startup scripts.
 The behavior slightly differs depending on the user registry that is configured for HCL Digital Experience.
 See [Registry Types](#registry-types)

 ## Remote Search security credentials
-Same as Core, when Remote Search is enabled, WAS admin credentials can be configured from the helm chart.
+Same as Core, when Remote Search is enabled, WAS admin credentials can be configured from the Helm chart.
 The behavior slightly differs depending on the user registry that is configured for HCL Digital Experience.
 See [Registry Types](#registry-types)

 ## Config Wizard security credentials
 The following only takes effect when [Config Wizard is enabled](./optional_configure_apps.md#configuration-wizard-configuration).

-Similar to Core and Remote Search, you can configure the Config Wizard admin credentials from the helm chart.
+Similar to Core and Remote Search, you can configure the Config Wizard admin credentials from the Helm chart.
 The behavior slightly differs depending on the user registry that is configured for HCL Digital Experience.
 See [Registry Types](#registry-types)

 ## Registry Types

 ### LDAP
-If [LDAP is configured](./optional_configure_apps.md#supported-ldap-configuration) in the helm values under `configuration.core.ldap`, the core security credentials need to be manually set to the credentials of the administrator user(s) from LDAP and kept up to date manually in the helm chart if the users are changed in the LDAP.
+If [LDAP is configured](./optional_configure_apps.md#supported-ldap-configuration) in the Helm values under `configuration.core.ldap`, the core security credentials need to be manually set to the credentials of the administrator user(s) from LDAP and kept up to date manually in the helm chart if the users are changed in the LDAP.
 The credentials are used in several startup and configuration scripts.
 Changes in the helm values will not cause any changes to the LDAP users.

 Please refer to the [Updating user ID and passwords](../../../../../manage/security/people/authentication/updating_userid_pwd/index.md) topic for additional information on how to manually change credentials.

 ### File-based user registry
-If no LDAP is configured in the helm values, HCL Digital Experience is configured with a default file-based user repository.
+If no LDAP is configured in the Helm values, HCL Digital Experience is configured with a default file-based user repository.
 In this case, the security credentials for Core and Remote Search that are specified in the `custom-values.yaml` are applied to the file-based registry.
 This means that any changes to the values are automatically reflected in the administrator user accounts for Websphere and DX.

 | Value | Effect |
 | --- | --- |